What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 1. Reclaim your identity

-“Focusing on developing your own identity self-worth, self-image, and the concept of self is important to stop being codependent and put an end to codependent marriage problems,” says Gopa.
+“Focusing on developing your own identity, self-worth, self-image, and the concept of self is important for piecing together the puzzle of how to overcome codependency,” says Gopa.
 To do so, you must:

 • Carve out some ‘me’ time